What is it?

 - Continuing Studies students

 Be careful!
-If you accidentally select the S/U option for a mandatory course, you will be required to complete a substitute course approved by your advisor to fulfill your program requirements (except in Engineering, where the Student Affairs Office can fix this for you).
+If you accidentally select the S/U option for a required course, you may be required to complete a substitute course approved by your advisor to fulfill your program requirements.
+You should verify with your Faculty if in any doubt about your course choice.